shrimp333/test/18-4-2020 Start/index.md

 # Starting whatever this is

 I watched a video on youtube and it suggested starting a blog could be helpful towards learning.
-So I've decided that i will be documenting things that I learn for myself (Tips, Tricks, etc.) while not quite going into an actual blog.
+So I've decided that i will be documenting things that I learn for myself (Tips, Tricks, etc.) while not quite going into an actual blog; or this might be exactly what a blog is, I'm not too sure tbh.

-# Contents
+## Contents
 - [How I got here](#how-i-got-here)
 - [C#](#c)
 - [HTML CSS](#html-css)